fsm3xpert/PostcardApp/README.md

 ### Prerequisites

+These are the prerequisite web technologies and database utilized in the application:
-The project open in Visual Studio Code (or Visual Studio 2017/2019).
-Utilized ASP.NET Core 2.x for server-side & AngularJS 1.7.x on client-side scripting, and using SQLite for database.
+* Visual Studio Code (or Visual Studio 2017/2019)
+* ASP.NET Core 2.x
+* AngularJS 1.7.x
+* SQLite

 ## Features